sporto/elm-workshop/content/03-tea/05-breakdown-view.md

 This is a function that takes a `Model` argument and returns `Html`.

-If you’re wondering about the `Html Msg`.
-The `Msg` here is called a type variable.
-In this example, it indicates that the `Html` that our `view` returns  will only ever emit the messages specified in our program’s `Msg` type.
-Being specific about this enables the Elm compiler to guarantee that our program handles all possible messages.
+If you’re curious, here’s a little explanation about `Html Msg`.
+Elm’s `Html` type takes an argument that indicates the type of messages the user interface will generate.
+In this example, we pass it `Msg` to indicate that the `Html` that our `view` returns  will only ever emit the messages specified by our program’s `Msg` type.
+Being specific about this enables the Elm compiler to guarantee that our program handles every message it can produce.

-For the language nerds, types like `Html` that take a type variable are equivalent to the ‘generics’ that you’ll find in many other typed languages, like Java or Rust.
+If you’re familiar with a language like TypeScript, Java or Rust that supports generic types, and you're wondering if `Html` might be a generic, you’re absolutely right.
+If you’ve never heard of generic types, don’t sweat it.